-YYYYMMDD Complete date is known YYYYMM Year and month are known/estimated; day is unknown YYYY Year is known/estimated; month and day cannot be estimated or are unknown Blank Year, month, and day cannot be estimated or are unknown
+Complete date is known YYYYMM Year and month are known/estimated; day is unknown YYYY Year is known/estimated; month and day cannot be estimated or are unknown

 - 1. Transmit date data items in the year, month, day format (YYYYMMDD) - 2.
 Leave the year, month and/or day blank when they cannot be estimated or are unknown - a.
 Leave the year, month and day blank for death certificate only (DCO) cases when the date of therapy is unknown and cannot be estimated - 3.
 Most SEER registries collect the month, day, and year for date therapy initiated.
 When the full date (YYYYMMDD) is transmitted, the seventh and eighth digits (day) will be deleted when the data are received by SEER.